 Although this will vary from group to group, most will provide opportunities for:

 There may be a minimal charge or voluntary contribution per child or family that is payable each week.
-This cost is usually enough to cover the cost of snacks if they are provided.
+This cost is usually enough to cover the cost of snacks (where provided), equipment and insurance.
 Some groups operate free of charge.
 You should check with the group before you arrange to visit.

 You should contact the group before you arrange a visit, to make sure that meeting days and times are up-to-date.